Validating Quantum State Preparation Programs (Extended Version): Discussion: Efficiency, Scalability, and Utility

-We then run our QSV validator to validate the implemented programs against the properties.
-After several rounds of corrections, one can typically judge if the program is implementable or not.
-For example, via our validator, we found that it might be hard to implement the Hamming weight and distinct element programs based on the quantum loop program pattern.
-We then switch to other program patterns to implement these programs, e.g., we utilize the repeat-until-success program pattern to implement the two programs by rewriting the correctness properties for the two programs to the ones in \Cref{sec:repeat-success} and successfully find a solution.
-Our validator can validate a program effectively via our PBT framework, which generates $10,000$ test cases every time.
-As one can see in \Cref{fig:self-data}, executing a validation step involving running $10,000$ randomly generated test cases for all our example programs costs us less than $5$ seconds for small size programs ($8$ qubits) and less than 5.5 minutes for large size programs ($60$ qubits).
+We then run the QSV validator to validate the implemented programs against the properties.
+After several rounds of corrections, one can typically judge whether the program is implementable.
+For example, using our validator, we found that implementing the Hamming weight and distinct element programs based on the quantum loop program pattern might be hard.
+We then switch to other program patterns to implement these programs; e.g., we use the repeat-until-success program pattern to implement the two programs by rewriting their correctness properties to those in \Cref{sec:repeat-success} and successfully find a solution.
+Our validator can effectively validate a program using our PBT framework, which generates $10,000$ test cases each time.
+As shown in \Cref{fig:self-data}, running $10,000$ randomly generated test cases for all our example programs takes less than $5$ seconds for small-size programs ($8$ qubits) and less than 5.5 minutes for large-size programs ($60$ qubits).
 This indicates that a program developer can quickly correct minor bugs when developing their programs.